Mental Health Facilities Pomona, CA

 Discovery Mood And Anxiety Program Chino Hills - 5.7 miles from Pomona, CA

 Discovery Mood And Anxiety Program Chino Hills is a mental health center in Chino Hills, California, located at 2062 Hunter Road, 91709 zip code.
 Discovery Mood And Anxiety Program Chino Hills provides residential treatment.
-Discovery Mood And Anxiety Program Chino Hills offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to children / adolescents.
-Discovery Mood And Anxiety Program Chino Hills also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Discovery Mood And Anxiety Program Chino Hills include diet and exercise counseling, family psychoeducation and integrated primary care services.
+Discovery Mood And Anxiety Program Chino Hills offers integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Discovery Mood And Anxiety Program Chino Hills also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
+More services available at Discovery Mood And Anxiety Program Chino Hills include family psychoeducation, diet and exercise counseling and integrated primary care services.

 Learn More